EMPTM Course Curriculum

 Telecom Technologies – The Emerging Picture

-With telecom technologies changing rapidly, there is a need to thoroughly understand the capabilities, limitations, and implications as each new system is adopted.
-This module sets out the emerging picture logically – tackling the building blocks first, before looking at the different access and core network systems in more detail.
 The picture is built up from the basics to include the way in which the different technologies and elements interact to provide the overall user experience.
 For the mobile technologies, we concentrate on the 3GPP family, and the evolutionary path through GSM, GPRS, EDGE, 3G W-CDMA and HSxPA, and onto LTE and also including WiMAX.
 Interoperability, compatibility, and roaming scenarios are all illustrated.

 • Network Building Blocks • Mobile • Fixed • Convergence • WiMAX.